Ressis66/spring-boot-3-jwt-security-main-master/README.md

 # Spring Boot 3.0 Security with JWT Implementation
-This project redirects requests to  https://jsonplaceholder.typicode.com/ using Spring Boot 3.0 and JSON Web Tokens (JWT).
+This project uses Spring Boot 3.0 and JSON Web Tokens (JWT).
 It includes the following features:

 ## Features
 * User registration and login with JWT authentication